For an in-depth look at the life and death of Philip Seymour Hoffman, watch CNN at 10 p.m. ET.

 After he returned from rehab, Hoffman rented the apartment where his body was found Sunday, two neighbors said.
 The rest of his family lived elsewhere in the neighborhood.

 ‘He was a giant talent’

-Word of Hoffman's death sparked a flood of reactions from actors, directors, studio heads and fans.
+Word of Hoffman’s death sparked a flood of reactions from actors, directors, studio chiefs and fans.